HTTPERROR404/RealmDB/README.md

 # RealmDB
+##Benchmarking RealmDB with huge data and finding the time taken for basic operations on a android device
 Repository for RealmDB related R&amp;D
 This POC helps in finding out the time taken by RealmDB for processing huge data.